khulnasoft-lab/design.khulnasoft.com/doc/pajamas-ui-kit.md

 ## Changelog

-Changes to the UI kit files are documented in the [file history](https://help.figma.com/hc/en-us/articles/360038006754-View-a-file-s-version-history) and we're currently leveraging this as the changelog.
+Changes to the Pajamas UI Kit files are documented in the [file history](https://help.figma.com/hc/en-us/articles/360038006754-View-a-file-s-version-history) and we're currently leveraging this as the changelog.

 Figma will automatically update the history with: